Geopolitical Conflict and Your Portfolio: What History Suggests and What to Do Now

 - some components are designed to flex

-- some are designed to stabilize
+- some are designed to stabilize and protect the downside

-- some are designed to protect the downside
+- others are designed to grow

 You don’t judge the system based on one day.
 You judge it based on whether it behaves as expected under stress.